-What are the three rules of HIPAA?
+What are the HIPAA rules and regulations?
 Why is it necessary to abide by these rules?
 What do these rules imply when it comes to faxing documents online?
 Before you start faxing documents that contain PHI, you have to seek answers to these questions first.

 In healthcare, protecting the patient’s privacy is a top priority.
 This is the exact reason why the HIPAA federal law has been issued in the US.
 Under such law, covered entities must abide by national standards and be held accountable for any violations.